jiwagon/Tumblr-iOS-App/README.md

 Submitted by: Ji Zhang

 This simple social media app fetches a feed of blog posts from the Tumblr API and displays them in a scrolling list via a table view.
 Users can pull to refresh and view more posts alternating content from two Tumblr accounts.
+The posts are shuffled to display in random order.

-Time spent: 8 hours spent in total
+Time spent: 10 hours spent in total

 ## Required Features